Climate Change: What Is It and Why Does It Matter?

 What’s emitting all these greenhouse gases?

-Let’s look at what human activities are emitting greenhouse gases.
-On the left, we can see which sector the gases come from, and on the right, we can see what they end up being used in
+Let’s look at which human activities are emitting greenhouse gases.
+On the left, we can see which sector the gases come from, and on the right, we can see what they end up being used in.

 You can see from the left side that the energy sector produces 73% of greenhouse gas emissions (adding transportation, electricity & heat, and other).
 This makes energy the number one climate problem.